Name: Mabel aka Mardy Bum

 Reference: Mabel is a pretty little girl who has the potential to be a great addition to the right setting.
 She has always been very shy and anxious which in turn has left her independent and a self-inflicted outcast.
 When she was very young there was a chance she could make a sweet and lovely companion, however, as soon as she grew up and got the chance to experience the outside world, that all went out of the window with her.
 She became elusive and mysterious, coming home only under darkness to eat and sleep before vanishing until the next day.
 She celebrated her first birthday by going on a month long adventure, oblivious to the concerns of us mere humans as to whether she would ever come back at all.
 After a few sightings it was obvious that Mabel was back in the neighbourhood, albeit looking worse for wear, and she was now acting more like a feral than a domestic pet, apparently it is in her genes.
 Slowly, very slowly, she began to come for tea again, not in the house though, just in the shed, although she still wasn't sleeping in there in the warm and dry, instead choosing the neighbours picnic table as her only shelter.
 With lots of patience and persistence Mabel started to come when called and finally we were able to trap her and bring her inside before the harsh snowy spell.
 Obviously tired from her epic winter adventures she initially seemed grateful to be inside in the warm, purring and rolling over for tummy tickles, the most affectionate in her short life.
 However, as she got her strength back and after a few weeks being kept inside, her old self started appearing again and she has since become withdrawn and basically appears miserable.

-In review: Unfortunately Mabel's current home is not an ideal base for wandering and for an outdoor cat to be in.
+In review: Unfortunately, Mabel's current home is not an ideal base for wandering and for an outdoor cat to be in.
 There are multiple plans for new housing developments in the immediate vicinity that Mabel likes to explore.
 At present it is suggested that Mabel is not allowed to return outside in her current home as if she goes back to her old ways she will be greatly disturbed by the impending building works.
-Due to her current mood and mardy little face, keeping her inside in not an option, it is just not fair on her.
+Due to her current mood and mardy little face, keeping her inside is not an option, it is just not fair on her.
 As she is less than 2 years old it has painfully been decided that she deserves the opportunity to be relocated to a much more rural location.
-Her next humans will ideally be adults only, with preferably no other pets, as this could be a factor in her reluctance to relax in the current home.
+Her next humans will ideally be adults only, with preferably no other pets, as this could be a factor in her reluctance to relax in her current home.

 If you think you have the perfect home to offer Mabel and promise not to expect too much from her in return just in case she doesn't change, then we would love to hear from you.